scaleapi/SWE-bench_Pro-os/SWE-agent/README.md

 This will generate the patches, which can then be evaluated use the same scripts we use for evaluating SWEAP.

-# Running with Dockerized Wrapper Setup
+# Running with Dockerized Wrapper Setup (Recommended)

 In order to run swe-agent using a docker container which handles installing all dependencies and patches as well as a single entrypoint script, follow these steps